Crane Accident Attorney for Injured Workers

 It is important to understand that even if you are not classified as a “seaman” under the Jones Act, many other laws may provide you with the legal protection you need.
 For instance, if you are involved in a crane accident on an offshore drilling platform, your accident may fall under the Longshore Harbor & Worker’s Compensation Act (LHWCA).
 The LHWCA is a federal worker’s compensation program that provides medical care and income benefits to injured longshore workers, including harbor workers, dock men, ship builders and other categories of maritime employees.
 Additionally, if your injuries occurred while working on the Outer Continental Shelf, you may be protected under the Outer Continental Shelf Lands Act (OCSLA).

-We Will Fight for Your Legal Rights
+Our Crane Accident Attorneys Will Fight for Your Legal Rights

 When a maritime worker is injured in an accident, employers will often fight hard to avoid their legal responsibilities.
-If you have been hurt in a crane accident or involved in any other type of maritime accident, it is important to have a strong legal team on your side.
+If you have been hurt in a crane accident or involved in any other type of maritime accident, it is important to have a strong crane accident lawyer on your side.
 The Willis Law Firm has decades of experience helping injured employees recover the financial compensation they are legally entitled to receive under the law.
 You can contact us today by completing our online contact form or by calling 1-800-468-4878.